Jemima Blackburn

 Jemima Wedderburn Blackburn (1 May 1823 – 9 August 1909) was a Scottish painter whose work illustrated rural life in 19th-century Scotland.
 One of the most popular illustrators in Victorian Britain, she illustrated 27 books.
 Her greatest ornithological achievement was the second edition of her Birds from Nature (1868).
-Most of the illustrations were watercolors, with early paintings often including some ink work.
-A few were collages, in which she cut out a bird's outline and transferred it to a different background, in a similar manner to John James Audubon.
+Most of the illustrations were watercolours, with early paintings often including some ink work.
+A few were collages in which she cut out a bird's outline and transferred it to a different background, in a similar manner to John James Audubon.
 Her many watercolours showed daily family life in the late 19th-century Scottish Highlands as well as fantasy scenes from children's fables.
-She achieved widespread recognition under the initials JB or her married name Mrs Hugh Blackburn.
+She achieved widespread recognition under the initials JB or her married name Mrs. Hugh Blackburn.

 Early life and family connections

-She was born at 31 Heriot Row in Edinburgh.

-She was the youngest child of James Wedderburn (1782-1822), Solicitor General for Scotland, who died some months before her birth, and Isabella Clerk, whose family were holders of the baronetcy of Clerk of Penicuik.
+Blackburn was born at 31 Heriot Row in Edinburgh.
+She was the youngest child of James Wedderburn, Solicitor General for Scotland, who died some months before her birth, and Isabella Clerk, whose family were holders of the baronetcy of Clerk of Penicuik.
 Her paternal relatives, connected through the Wedderburn baronets, included her great-grandfather Sir John Wedderburn, 5th Baronet of Blackness, executed for his involvement with the Jacobite rising of 1745.
-The family was attainted and so several of the next generation went to Jamaica, where they grew rich as sugar planters.
+The family was attainted and so several of the next generation went to Jamaica, where they grew rich from owning slave plantations.
 Two of these sons were John Wedderburn of Ballendean, who eventually reclaimed the family title, and James, Jemima's grandfather.
-The former was notable for the case brought against him under Scots law by Joseph Knight.
+The former had a case brought against him under Scots law by former slave Joseph Knight.
 The latter fathered Robert Wedderburn, the radical preacher, whom he did not acknowledge; Andrew Colville, governor of the Hudson's Bay Company; Jean, who married Thomas Douglas, 5th Earl of Selkirk; and James, the judge, who was Jemima's father.

 On her mother's side, Jemima was the first cousin of James Clerk Maxwell, who lived with her family in Edinburgh when he was a schoolboy and she a young woman; she encouraged him to learn to draw.

 Jemima was a friend and pupil of John Ruskin and Sir Edwin Landseer, both of whom praised her work highly.

-She married the mathematician Hugh Blackburn and they bought the Roshven estate in 1854.
+She married mathematician Hugh Blackburn, and they bought the Roshven estate in 1854.
 This home became the focus of visits from some of the most celebrated figures of the century, including the Duke of Argyll, Lord Kelvin, Lord Lister, Hermann von Helmholtz, Sir John Everett Millais, Anthony Trollope and Benjamin Disraeli.